De-institutionalisation

 Inventory and control of resources

 ...
-The most important resources are
+The most important

 the members themselves.
 Members bring their own resources